LetteraUnica/HuffPost-analysis/final-project/report.md

 Due to the recent success of Deep Learning approaches to the field of NLP we decided to try a CNN and LSTM model to perform text classification.

-In this models we used a custom tokenizer on the `full_text_cleaned` column of the dataset.
-The tokenizer applies dynamic padding, which means that it pads all documents to the max length of alla the documents in the **batch** this reduces training times by a lot while also avoiding to truncate sequences.
+In these models we used a custom tokenizer on the `full_text_cleaned` column of the dataset.
+The tokenizer applies dynamic padding, which means that it pads all documents to the max length of all the documents in the **batch**, this reduces training times by a lot while also avoiding to truncate sequences.

 The CNN model can be seen in the picture below, it has 11M parameters and 256 embedding dimension.

 <img src="images/CNN_net.png" alt="drawing" width="350"/>

-Even though the model is very complex it doesn't manage to get the same performance of logistic regression and takes a very long time to train to reach F1 scores on par to naive bayes.
+Even though the model is very complex and takes a very long time to train, however it doesn't manage to get the same performance of logistic regression.

 * F1 weighted: 0.38
 * F1 macro: 0.58
 * Training time: 10 min
 * Evaluation time: 90 us/doc

 The LSTM model, instead, is composed of 5 stacked LSTMs and has 14M parameters with 256 embedding dimension.

 <img src="images/LSTM_net.png" alt="drawing" width="350"/>

-As with the CNN model, even though the model is very complex it doesn't manage to surpass regularized logistic regression.
+As with the CNN model, even though the model is very complex it doesn't manage to surpass logistic regression.

 * F1 weighted: 0.37
 * F1 macro: 0.58
 * Training time: 14 min
 * Evaluation time: 130 us/doc

-It must be noted that in both the CNN and LSTM models train and evaluation time are computed on a Nvidia T4 GPU, training and evaluating them on CPU would take at least 10 times more.
+It must be noted that in both the CNN and LSTM models train and evaluation time are computed on a Nvidia T4 GPU, training and evaluating them on CPU would have taken at least 10 times more.

 ### Transformer

 Finally, we tried to use a pretrained transformer to classify the articles, the specific model used is distilbert-base-uncased which is a distillation of bert-base-uncased.
-The model with respect to bert-base-uncased is:
+The model, with respect to bert-base-uncased is:
-* More parameter efficent: 40% less parameters
+* More parameter efficent, 40% less parameters
 * 60% faster
 * Preserves over 95% of performances in the GLUE benchmark [3]

-The model was trained for one epoch using the huggingface transformer api following distilbert-base-uncased fine tuning guide [here](https://huggingface.co/docs/transformers/tasks/sequence_classification).
+The model was trained for one epoch using the huggingface transformer api, following distilbert-base-uncased [fine tuning guide](https://huggingface.co/docs/transformers/tasks/sequence_classification).
-The final performance is a major improvement in the F1 scores than all the previous model, at the cost of more compute time.
+The final performance is a major improvement in the F1 scores on all the previous models, at the cost of way more compute time on GPU.

 * F1 weighted: 0.45
 * F1 macro: 0.68